-- LACDYNSHW computation of the SL quantities, and semi-implicit scheme quantities. - CPG2LAG: lagged grid-point computations; manages interpolations and computation of $t+\Delta t$ quantities. - LARMES2: computation of medium point by an iterative algorithm for 2D model. - LAINOR2: computation of origin point. - LARCIN2: manages computation of medium/origin point coordinates (on the computational sphere), weights for interpolations, and interpolations. - LARCHE2: computes latitude, longitude of the medium/origin point coordinates on the computational sphere, p and q of the \mathcal{R} operator matrix.
+- $\bullet~$ LACDYNSHW computation of the SL quantities, and semi-implicit scheme quantities. - CPG2LAG: lagged grid-point computations; manages interpolations and computation of $t+\Delta t$ quantities. - LARMES2: computation of medium point by an iterative algorithm for 2D model. - LAINOR2: computation of origin point. - LARCIN2: manages computation of medium/origin point coordinates (on the computational sphere), weights for interpolations, and interpolations. - LARCHE2: computes latitude, longitude of the medium/origin point coordinates on the computational sphere, p and q of the \mathcal{R} operator matrix.

-15.4 Routines specific to 3D organigramme.
+15.3 Routines used in 3D organigramme.